benhudelson/SecretRunner/README.md

 Try values that cannot be parsed to Int32.
 The result will be a prompt to input a valid number.

 Try values greater than 3 but less than 504.
-The result swill be True.
+The result will be True.

 Try values greater than greater than 503.
 The result will be False.